BlobTheBreaker/VaceInspaders/README.md

 I was following a tutorial which used _thread which i hear is now deprecated.
 It is what i am using right now as i am not yet so knowledgeable about threads yet.

-21/01/2022:
-Creation of the PvPVaceInspader.py file to work on the pvp version without breaking the original game.

-- Started defining classes to clarify the code
-- Imported Network to have a n instance as an attribute for the player
-- Added a second ship surface rotated 180 deg for ennemy player

-22/01/2022:
-After 3 attempts at refactoring, realized that this process has to be very procedural and slow paced: you create one class, make it's __init__ and test it.
-Then add a couple methods and test it.
-Then you move on to another class.

-- The code is now fully (from what i understand of it) OOP
-- Now is the time to add some networking to it!